avinash201199/profile-readme-templates/README.md

 * Star this repo
 * fork this repo
 * Add md file with user name
-* Also update the readme.md file by giving the link of the profile
+* Also update the readme.md file by giving the link of the profile as given belove

 [Anshika](https://github.com/ANSHIKA1806/) <br>